axibase/atsd/api/sql/README.md

 ```

 A subquery can contain only columns with [predefined](#predefined-columns) names such as 'metric', 'entity', 'value', 'datetime', etc.
-If the subquery column is based on an expression or function, use aliases to rename it as some predefined name.
+If the subquery column is based on an expression or function, assign one of the predefined names to rename it.

 ```sql
 MAX(value) AS "value"
 ```

 A subquery can include another, nested, subquery.
+Unlimited nested subqueries are supported.

 ```sql
 SELECT MAX(value) FROM (